aliazadbakht/OpenFlexure_OpticalTweezers/Optical Tweezers Simulation/README.md

 ## License

-This project is released under the MIT License.
-See LICENSE for details.
+This simulation is part of the OpenFlexure Optical Tweezers project and is licensed under the CERN Open Hardware Licence Version 2 - Strongly Reciprocal (CERN-OHL-S v2).

 ## Author